Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Budd-Chiari syndrome, also referred to as Hepatic vein thrombosis is an obstruction in the hepatic veins of the liver caused by a blood clot.
 This condition blocks the drainage system of the liver, impeding blood flow back to the heart.
 Without proper blood flow, the liver stops getting the fresh oxygen it needs to function.
 This can severely damage the liver and may lead to liver failure.

-3 Alikes with Budd–Chiari Syndrome
+3 people with Budd–Chiari Syndrome are on Alike.

 Signs & symptoms

 Not everyone with Budd Chiari syndrome will have noticeable symptoms in the early stages of the condition.
 For those who do, the most common symptoms are buildup of fluid in their abdomen and an enlarged liver.
 This is caused by pressure behind the blockage.
+Other symptoms may include: - Nausea and vomiting - Vomiting blood - Unexplained weight loss - Enlarged spleen - Swelling of lower limbs - Abdominal pain (mainly in the upper right part of the abdomen) - Jaundice (yellowing of the skin and eyes)

 Diagnosis